This post may contain affiliate links. Please see our disclosure policy.

 Pear Pepper Salsa – Bernardin Guide to Home Canning

-Carmelized Pineapple Habanero Salsa – From The All New Ball Book of Canning
+Caramelized Pineapple Habanero Salsa – From The All New Ball Book of Canning

 Vegetable Salsa Recipes

-Carrot and Pepper Salsa – Including both tomatoes, peppers and carrots, this one is sure unique!
+Carrot and Pepper Salsa – Including tomatoes, peppers and carrots, this one is sure unique!
 (From the Ball Complete Book of Home Preserving)

 Habanero Carrot Butter – This one’s actually more of a hot sauce or a savory sandwich spread, but it works well as a salsa, too.
 (From The All New Ball Book of Canning)